esrf-bliss/Lima-documentation/source/install_linux.rst

 Installation
 ````````````
-Installation on Linux is pretty easy because it's managed by Makefile files.
+Installation on Linux is pretty easy because it's managed by Makefile's.
-But those Makefile files can only be used if you have compiled everything including Python modules.
-Otherwise It'll failed.
+But those Makefile's can only be used if you have compiled everything including Python modules.
+Otherwise It'll fail.
 See :ref:`linux_compilation`

 .. code-block:: sh